 Sure, you could go to the store and pick up plenty of aquarium decorations — from whimsical to practical — to suit your needs.
 But we like to get a little more creative with our freshwater tanks.
 It’s super easy to create some wonderful, unique DIY aquarium decorations that are certainly more personal than what you’ll find at the store.
 There are some limitations, but using our guidelines and common sense, you can put together a safe and distinctive living environment for your fishy friends.

 What are the dangers of making my own aquarium decorations?

 Simply put, anything foreign you add to your aquarium can introduce dangerous toxins and hazards that put your fish at risk.
-The pH level in a freshwater aquarium is a delicate balance, and the chemicals most household items contain can be fatal to your fish.
+The pH level in a freshwater aquarium is a delicate balance, and most household items contain chemicals that can be fatal to your fish.

 What materials are safe to use in my aquarium?